-Bayelsa State wants the court six which the case has been assigned to declare that the failure of EFCC to remit the complete funds recovered from Alamieyesiegha after he was investigated and prosecuted is an act of corruption and an economic crime contrary to sections 6 and 7 of the EFCC (Establishment) Act, 2004.
+The plaintiff in the writ of summons asked the court to declare that the failure of the EFCC to remit the complete funds recovered from Alamieyesiegha and 'subsequently trading with the funds by way of funds placement/fixed deposits is an act of corruption and an economic crime contrary to sections 6 and 7 of the EFCC (Establishment) Act, 2004.'

-Anthony Agbonlahor, the state also asked the court to issue an order to direct the commission to immediately pay the monies with the interest which had accrued on them.
+In the suit, the plaintiff's counsel, Mr. Anthony Agbonlahor, also asked the court to order the EFCC to immediately remit the funds with the interest.

-00 being the amount forfeited by its former governor and which funds had since been repatriated by the United States Government to the EFCC.
+The plaintiff asked the court to, 'direct EFCC to pay to it $400,000.00 being the amount forfeited by its former governor and which funds had since been repatriated by the United States Government to the EFCC.'